20 years experience

 Steelhead are one of the hardest fighting fish in Ontario and they’re even more fun on a fly rod.
-Fly fishing for steelhead can be A challenge but it sure is a whole lot of fun and is one of the most rewarding ways to catch these acrobatic feisty fish.
+Fly fishing for Ontario steelhead can be a challenge for most anglers but it sure is a whole lot of fun and is one of the most rewarding ways to catch these acrobatic feisty fish.

 Some days guys call them the fish of 1000 casts and other days you could hook and land over 20, but regardless of how many fish are in the river learning how to fish for them properly, using the most effective methods is the most important thing you can do, and that’s were we come in.